How Tokenized Treasuries Work as Onchain Collateral

 The tokenized treasury market has grown from $8.9 billion on January 1, 2026, to more than $10.9 billion by March 1.
 That is a 22% increase in just 2 months, and it happened while the crypto market was going through ups and downs.

 This is now a sudden spike.
-It follows a much bigger trend.
+It is following a bigger trend.
 Since 2024, the market has grown 50 times over.
-The reason is simple: Institutions want yield, and they want it efficiently.
-With interest rates staying higher for longer, tokenized Treasuries offer a perfect solution.
+The reason is simple.
+Institutions want yield, and they want it efficiently.
+With interest rates staying higher for longer, tokenized treasuries are providing a best solution.

 Tokenized Treasuries